alainkaegi/pythonorama/data_structures/linked_lists.md

             self.next = next
     ```
 1. A linked list can grow longer or shorter.
 An array, in many programming languages, must have its length specified when it is created.
+1. When the code got to the line `self._back.next = Node(item, None)`, there would be an AttributeError because `self._back`, being `None`, has no `next`.
+1. An empty queue might still have `_back` pointing at an otherwise unreachable item.
+This would not interfere with the functioning of the queue, but the "loitering" item would take up memory.
 1. `None`.
 1. `n` should start at `list`, not `list.next`.